 Azawakhs are proud and independent.
 They respond well to positive reinforcement techniques, but punishment or heavy-handed methods will cause them to shut down.
 If you are firm, fair and provide the right motivation, they learn quickly and easily.

 The Azawakh is a sighthound from the Sahel region of Africa, which encompasses parts of the West African nations of Mali and Niger, including an area called Azawakh Valley.
 The dogs have accompanied the wandering Touareg people for centuries and were kept as hunting and guard dogs as well as valued companions, sharing the tents of their people.
 Little else is known of their history.
-There is no doubt, however, that back in the mists of time they share ancestors with the Saluki and Sloughi.
-In fact, another name for him is Touareg Sloughi.
+There is no doubt, however, that back in the mists of time they share ancestors with the

 The breed was first brought to the United States in the 1980s.
 The United Kennel Club recognized the Azawakh in 1993.
 The breed is not recognized by the American Kennel Club but has been part of the AKC’s Foundation Stock Service since 1997.
 Azawakh can compete in the AKC’s Miscellaneous Class, as well as lure coursing, agility and obedience events.

 The Azawakh bonds strongly to a single person or family, and with them he is affectionate, gentle and playful.
 Puppies must be placed in homes at an early age if they are to adapt, and older dogs who must be placed in new homes may find it difficult to adjust to the change.
 The dogs aren’t clingy, though.
 They are satisfied to be with their people and don’t seek a lot of physical contact.